 - government and parliamentary officials and access to ministers (where possible), and

 The Award covers:

 - business class international airfares and domestic transfers from the participant's home city, and

 - accommodation, internal transport, vaccinations, visas, travel insurance and meal allowances.

-The award does not cover the cost of travel for dependents, translators, a camera-person or other technical support people.
-Successful applicants must have an up-to-date passport with at least six month’s validity.
+The award does not cover the cost of travel for dependents, translators, a camera-person or other technical support people; additional baggage or other airline offerings.
+Successful applicants must have an up-to-date passport with at least six month's validity from date of departure.

 Two Awards are made: one to an Australian journalist and one to an Indonesian journalist.
 Applicants must be Australian citizens resident in Australia or Indonesian citizens resident in Indonesia.

 Indonesian applicants are required to complete an application form [PDF 100 KB] | [Word 85 KB].

 Australian applicants are required to send the following three application documents to email@example.com:

 - Recent CV or biography plus a passport sized photo